Toward Agentic Software Engineering Beyond Code: Framing Vision, Values, and Vocabulary: Introduction

-If we expand our vision to focus on SE activities beyond the necessary technical foundations, a range of equally critical \textbf{socio-technical} concerns emerge.
-Early empirical studies show AI's role as a ``personal accelerator' for coding, writing, and documentation tasks but highlight its limitations in addressing teamwork, coordination, accountability, and culture \cite{xiao2025ai}.
-Similarly, cross-phase applicability, organizational adoption challenges, and human-AI collaboration have been highlighted as areas deserving research focus \cite{akbar2025agentic}.
+Early empirical studies show AI's role as a ``personal accelerator'' for coding, writing, and documentation tasks but highlight its limitations in addressing teamwork, coordination, accountability, and culture \cite{xiao2025ai}.
+Similarly, organizational adoption challenges and human-AI collaboration have been highlighted as areas deserving research focus \cite{akbar2025agentic}.
 In a review of \textit{AI agentic programming}, Wang et al. highlight the increasing human and socio-technical concerns requiring interdisciplinary solutions \cite{wang2025ai}.
 Abrah{\~a}o et al. pose several socio-technical questions for the age of AI (e.g., role of human software engineers, how human-AI collaboration might work, how ``citizen engineers'' might interact with AI agents) \cite{abrahao2025software}.